 Bepanthen

 Honestly, I’d say this is the real star of the show.
-I’ve used it for since the day she was born not only as a nappy cream but also around her neck where she’s got so many folds and she’s never had a diaper rash.
+I’ve used it since the day she was born not only as a nappy cream but also around her neck where she’s got so many folds — and she’s never had a diaper rash.
 I really do think it’s the best nappy cream out there.

 I do have one struggle that’s developed lately.
 She hates having any water in her face which makes shampooing (rinsing out) so difficult!
 No technique I’ve tried so far seems to work with her – I did say she’s very wriggly!
 Any tips on that?

-bath time staples
+What bath time staples do you swear by?